angeloanan/MPC-DiscordRPC/README.md

 npm start
 ```
 or via

 ```sh
 node index.js
 ```

-Now you can close the terminal.
+> Note: Using `npm start` will start the program as a background process so you don't need to keep a terminal window open in order to keep the script running.
+Thus, you may close your terminal window after running this command.

 And voilà!
 It will now show in your Discord profile what you're watching/listening to on MPC.

-If you need MPC-DiscordRPC to stop showing your playback info, just run:
+If you started the program using `npm start` and need MPC-DiscordRPC to stop showing your playback info, just run:

 ```
 npm stop